Water heater maintenance tips

 HVAC

 The answer to 'water heater maintenance tips' is to perform regular maintenance on your water heater to ensure it operates efficiently and safely.
-This includes draining the tank, checking the temperature and pressure relief valve, and inspecting the anode rod.
-It's also important to flush the tank periodically to remove sediment buildup.
+This includes flushing the tank to remove sediment, checking the anode rod, and testing the temperature and pressure relief valve.

 Sources